 What We Do

 Share was established to support everyone affected by addiction, living in and around Shrewsbury.
 We aim to do this by creating a visible presence in Shrewsbury, where we can start a conversation with people about addiction and recovery.
 Wherever possible we want to set up and support recovery groups for the individual in recovery, and their family and friends.
-We also want to challenge the myths about addiction and to enable our community to understand that addiction is a progressive, terminal disease, and that sufferers deserve the same services and sympathy, that is given to those with other physical conditions.

 Friends and family support group at the Martin Wilson primary school